- About AVPA

 There are two granting periods per academic year: The first in the fall and the second in the spring.

 Proposals may include co-curricular events that take place in single or multiple semesters.
-Proposals will also be accepted for the next two granting periods in each application period, in order to allow time for integration into the curriculum.
+Proposals will also be accepted for the next four granting periods in each application period, in order to allow time for integration into the curriculum.

 Opening date for the submission of proposals: April 15, 2012/September 15, 2012

 Applications due: May 31/October 31